Updated: Aug 22

 However, most cooked food stalls in Singapore stopped selling them as the price surpasses most vegetables.
 Be prepared to pay higher prices at stalls that still sell them.

-However, there is a toxicity effect.
+Note that there is a toxicity effect.
 Petai contains high level of amino acid that can harm the kidney if consumed in large quantity.
 So, do eat it in moderation.
 People with kidney problem is advised not to consume too much.

 Petai is usually fried with sambal chili and dried shrimps or ikan bilis (dried anchovies).
 It has a really special taste that is not really bitter.
 It's an acquired taste, you either like it or hate it.
 After consumption, the stinky smell will stay in the mouth and in urine — like durian.
 People around you will know what you just ate when you open your mouth.